AWegnerGitHub/awegnergithub.github.io-content/2023_03_03_davinci_beginner_to_advanced.md

 ## Introduction

+**Update**: This course is no longer offered on Udemy.
+DaVinci 18 is out of date.

 In my two previous course reviews - the [beginners Unreal Engine course][2], and the [realistic environment course][2] - I presented a short YouTube clip of what I'd built.
 For both of those, I used [DaVinci Resolve][3] to quickly stitch together a few clips.
 There was nothing fancy in those, but while doing it I was impressed at the shear number of options and capabilities that